BRIDGEPORT RENTAL & OIL SERVICES

 In 1998, EPA started a phase 2 remedial investigation and feasibility study (RI/FS) to determine the extent of contamination in the groundwater and adjacent wetlands.
 The phase 2 RI included the installation and sampling of 44 new groundwater monitoring wells.
 Data indicated that groundwater contamination had migrated about 300 feet north and 2,400 feet southeast of the site.
 In spring 1993, EPA conducted additional sampling of monitoring wells and residential wells downgradient of the site, up to a distance of about 6,000 feet in some locations.
 No significant site-related contamination was detected at these more distant locations.
 This finding was confirmed during the resampling of these groundwater monitoring wells in 1999.
 Wetlands work evaluated over 300 acres within Little Timber Creek Swamp and Cedar Swamp.
 The results indicated that a portion of Little Timber Creek Swamp was contaminated and there was potential for contamination in Little Timber Creek.
 The RI/FS led to a ROD in 2006 that called for a combination of conventional and innovative physical, chemical and biological treatment technologies to manage contaminated groundwater, light non-aqueous phase liquids (LNAPL), soils and sediments.
 The remedy for the site includes distinct yet integrated remedial actions organized within the Groundwater and Wetlands categories.

 LNAPL and on-site soil contamination are being treated with an innovative vacuum extraction technology known as bioslurping.
 Operation of the bioslurping system is adaptively managed, contingent on groundwater levels.
-Full-scale operation is anticipated for the next four to five years.
-In 2012, 3,138 gallons of LNAPL were collected and shipped off site for disposal.
+Biosjurping activities were shutdown due to diminishing product recovery levels .

 Deep groundwater remediation is being adaptively managed using in-place chemical, pumping and treatment, and biodegradation technologies.
-The wastewater treatment plant used during the lagoon cleanup effort is being replaced by a new, more advanced groundwater treatment plant.
+The wastewater treatment plant used during the lagoon cleanup effort was replaced by a new, more advanced groundwater treatment plant.
 The first deep groundwater contamination in-place treatment with chemical oxidant took place in spring 2012.
 A second dosing was completed in the principal threat zone in February 2013.
-Pumping of contaminated water from the principal threat zone is anticipated in spring 2013.
-An additional recent measure to help protect public health involved the extension of public water lines to several residences just outside the boundary of the groundwater plume emanating from the site.
+Pumping of contaminated water from the principal threat zone began in August 2013.
+An additional measure to help protect public health involved the extension of public water lines to several residences just outside the boundary of the groundwater plume emanating from the site.
 A Classification Exception Area/Well Restriction Area designation is in place for the groundwater plume area, and deed restrictions are in place for the site property.

 What Is the Current Site Status?